Aonishiki Arata: Up and comer

 Aonishiki was officially promoted to the top division for the 2025 March tournament.
 This tied him with both Takerufuji and the former Jōkōryū as the fastest to be promoted from debut to the top division, doing so in nine tournaments.
 Coinciding with his promotion, his compatriot Shishi's return to the top division also makes their country, Ukraine, the seventh foreign country to have two makuuchi-ranked wrestlers in the history of professional sumo.

 Aonishiki downplayed the significance of this achievement, telling reporters: "I've just been following my stablemaster's instructions."
 He added that he wanted to give a strong performance, and would aim for double-digit wins and a special prize (sanshō) in his makuuchi debut.

 During the tournament, Aonishiki qualified as one of the most competent wrestlers, holding on to just three defeats until the twelfth day, recording a series of seven consecutive victories in the process.
 On Day 6, he triumphed over his compatriot Shishi in the first makuuchi match between two Ukrainians in the history of the sport, claiming revenge on the latter after his jūryō championship loss in January.
 On the final day, Aonishiki won his match against sekiwake Ōhō, earning his eleventh victory by kirikaeshi ('twisting backward knee trip').
 For his performance in the tournament, which ended on his birthday, Aonishiki was awarded the Fighting Spirit prize, becoming the second wrestler to win such an award in the shortest time, behind Takerufuji.

+Aonishiki during the 2025 May tournament.

 During the 2025 May tournament, Aonishiki stood out as one of the leaders of the competition, recording seven victories and one defeat during the first half of the tournament, sharing the lead group after undefeated ōzeki Ōnosato with Wakatakakage and Hakuōhō.
-Aonishiki's winning streak came to an end, however, when he was defeated by komusubi Wakatakakage, a wrestler he admires, effectively taking him out of the title race with two defeats behind the tournament leader.
-Although he struggled against the top-ranked wrestlers of the banzuke (losing to sekiwake Daieishō and ōzeki Kotozakura), Aonishiki finished his second tournament with an eleventh victory, winning his second Fighting Spirit special prize after his victory over Sadanoumi.
+Aonishiki's winning streak came to an end, however, when he was defeated by Wakatakakage, a wrestler he admires, effectively taking him out of the title race with two defeats behind the tournament leader.
+Although he struggled against the top-ranked wrestlers of the banzuke (losing to Daieishō and Kotozakura), Aonishiki finished his second tournament with an eleventh victory, winning his second Fighting Spirit special prize after his victory over Sadanoumi.
 After his performances in his first two makuuchi tournaments, Aonishiki drew attention to a potential promotion to the san'yaku ranks for the July tournament.
 He just missed out on this potential promotion, instead being elevated to the top maegashira rank for July.